The Motive and the Cue

 The Motive and the Cue is a play written by Jack Thorne.
-The production, directed by Sam Mendes, premiered on 21 April 2023 at the National Theatre in London.
-The play revolves around the history behind the 1964 Broadway modern-dress production of William Shakespeare's Hamlet starring Richard Burton in a production directed by Sir John Gielgud.
+The production, directed by Sam Mendes, premiered on 21 April 2023 in the Lyttelton Theatre at the London's Royal National Theatre.
+The play revolves around the history behind the 1964 Broadway production of William Shakespeare's Hamlet starring Richard Burton and directed by John Gielgud.
 As rehearsals progress, two ages of theatre collide and the collaboration between actor and director soon threatens to unravel.
-The original cast includes Johnny Flynn as Burton, Mark Gatiss as Gielgud, and Tuppence Middleton as Elizabeth Taylor.
+The original London cast included Johnny Flynn as Burton, Mark Gatiss as Gielgud, and Tuppence Middleton as Elizabeth Taylor.

 Background

-Mendes decided to stage the play after reading Richard L. Sterne’s John Gielgud Directs Richard Burton and William Redfield’s Letters from an Actor, with Thorne joining to write the script hoping to return to theatre.

-Mendes who previously collaborated with production designer Es Devlin on The Lehman Trilogy returns as a collaborator on this production.
+Mendes decided to stage the play after reading Richard L. Sterne's John Gielgud Directs Richard Burton and William Redfield's Letters from an Actor, with Thorne joining to write the script.
+Mendes previously collaborated with production designer Es Devlin on The Lehman Trilogy.
 The production runs for two hours and 40 minutes.

 Plot

-The play revolves around the dynamic and tense relationship between a young, enthusiastic Richard Burton and an aging Sir John Gielgud during a 1964 Broadway production of Hamlet.
+The play revolves around the dynamic and tense relationship between a young, enthusiastic Richard Burton and an aging John Gielgud during the 1964 modern-dress Broadway production of Hamlet.